Power supply is a reference to the source of electrical power. Most electronic circuits require a DC power supply.

 The most common operating voltages for microcontrollers and digital processors are 5V and 3.3V.

-There are many different kinds of DC power supplies but this one is most commonly used here at ITP:
+There are many different kinds of DC power supplies but this one shown in Figure 1 is most commonly used here at ITP:

 – Click on any image for a larger view